r-lyeh/FWK/README.md

 <!--
 ## Roadmap (2025) ᕕ(ᐛ)ᕗ
+- [x] Net
+  Every struct:
+  1-byte field type + 4-byte size field + [contents]
+  Every channel:
+  When connection is established, first thing you send is a VersionNumber message.
+  Warn:
+  Focus on NAT punching and reconnection stability, because if your devices are mobile, they will almost 100% be behind carrier NAT, have their IP addresses change without notice, app being put to sleep, etc.

 - [x] Editor:
   - [ ] Scene: add more objv2 coverage for low-level components (MeshRenderer, AudioSource, ...)
   - [ ] Editor.Gizmo v2